rust-lang/book/second-edition/src/ch15-01-box.md

 and the data it points to (stored on the heap).

-Putting a single value on the heap isn’t very useful, so you won’t use boxes by themselves in the way that Listing 15-1 does very often.
+Putting a single value on the heap isn’t very useful, so you won’t use boxes by themselves in the way that [Listing 15-1][Listing-15-1] does very often.
 Having values like a single `i32` on the stack, where they’re stored by default is more appropriate in the majority of cases.
 Let’s get into a case where boxes allow us to define types that we wouldn’t be allowed to if we didn’t have boxes.